 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

 You can start an IRA account with many banks or any brokerage firm in Huntleigh, MO, however many come with varying fees or other expenses.
 Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find what’s right for you.

 4. Cash Out.

 This last option is seldom advisable unless you are in desperate need of money now.
 You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This could potentially result in a large amount of your withdrawal going towards taxes and not into your pocket.
+This might result in a large amount of your funds going towards taxes and not into your back account.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
-Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.
+Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.